Seeing Where to Deploy: Metric RGB-Based Traversability Analysis for Aerial-to-Ground Hidden Space Inspection: Experiments and Results

-Following the evaluation protocols of ~\cite{cong2025e3d}, we compare representative multi-view reconstruction baselines across metrics relevant to aerial deployment, including multi-view pose estimation accuracy, inference runtime, peak GPU memory usage, generalizability to novel scenes, and input scalability.
+Following the evaluation protocol of~\cite{cong2025e3d}, we compare representative multi-view reconstruction baselines in pose estimation accuracy, input scalability, inference runtime, and peak GPU memory usage.
+All methods are evaluated zero-shot on unseen field scenes without scene-specific fine-tuning to demonstrate generalizability, and our method is further assessed qualitatively for cross-view consistency across flight elevations.
 We select recent efficient or lightweight multi-view models including LSM/CIPHER~\cite{fan2024large,lee2025cipher}, Easi3R~\cite{chen2025easi3r}, Fast3R~\cite{yang2025fast3r}, and MASt3R~\cite{leroy2024grounding}.
 While 3D Gaussian Splatting based works often achieve high rendering fidelity, we exclude them since they require scene-specific test-time optimization and do not generalize zero-shot across scenes.
 LSM, CIPHER and MASt3R are efficient but operate on only two input images, making reconstruction sensitive to input selection and limiting scalability to longer input sequences.
 To enable multi-view comparison, we extend these pairwise models by building a scene graph over all input, running the pairwise model on each image pair, and recovering a single trajectory via global point-cloud alignment.